aFarkas/remote-list/README.md

 #### `selectedData`

 Returns data associated with the `selectedOption`.
 If no option/data is found, it will return `null`.
-Normally this method is used in a `listselect` event listener.
+Normally this method is used in a `listselect` event listener or the `select` callback function.

 ```js
 var data = $('.autosuggest').remoteList('selectedData');